No. 24 Washington rallies late, topples No. 6 Oregon 37-34 - KTVZ

 THE TAKEAWAY

-Oregon: Oregon missed out on going 7-0 in Pac-12 play for the first time since 2019. … In addition to snapping the overall winning streak in Eugene, the loss also snapped a school record 17 straight conference games at home.
+Oregon: Oregon missed out on going 7-0 in Pac-12 play for the first time since 2019. … The loss snapped a run that saw Oregon win 16 of the last 18 over the Huskies.
+In addition to snapping the overall winning streak in Eugene, the loss also snapped a school record 17 straight conference games at home.

 UP NEXT